-The student will provide each instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the academic officer.
-If a student registers for undergraduate online classes, contact uservices@national.edu, for master's and HPSSS online courses, contact graduniversityservices@national.edu, for EdD courses, contact uservices@national.edu, prior to the start of each academic term so that the accommodations may be implemented in the online classes.
+Provide each instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the success coach.
+If a student registers for an undergraduate or EdD online classes, contact uservices@national.edu, for master's and HPSSS undergraduate or graduate online courses, contact graduniversityservices@national.edu prior to the start of each academic term so that the accommodations may be implemented in the online classes.

-The student will contact the ADA coordinator if an accommodation is not effectively implemented.
+Contact the ADA coordinator if an accommodation is not effectively implemented.
 If a student request for an accommodation is not granted, the student should contact the ADA coordinator with any questions.
-If a student wishes to have the matter reconsidered, contact the appropriate academic officer.
+If a student wishes to have the matter reconsidered, contact the success coach.
 While it is hoped that any concerns can be resolved within the university process, the student may also contact the U.S. Department of Justice, Civil Rights Division.